 “Insurrection” Book #3 of 3 in the Apocalypse series.

 Non-canon stuff and non-Legacy compliant stuff includes: Wraith have the ability to blend into the night and forest, to kind of disappear and reappear even when walking in groups right beside them.
-Where did this come from?
-A Queen is presented in furs, which would be needlessly cruel if animals were killed or would be harmless if grown on the hive.
 Fur has never been part of Wraith culture on the show, though, and Queens have never needed to cover up like that.
 Wraith emphasize their Iratus bug heritage in their clothing, not mammalian fur the way cavemen or Bola Kai do or some video about popping tags in Goodwill to get an ugly coat for 99 cents.
 The warrior caste is larger but not described as wearing masks in the first book, but are in later books.
-There seems to be male with black hair.
-Wraith blood is black but was red on the show and green in Legacy.
+There seems to be a male with black hair.
+Wraith blood is black here, but was red on the show and green in Legacy.
 Wraith eyes are said to work less well in daylight, but the Defiant One, Todd, the Midway Wraith, the runner hunters, and so forth didn’t seem to have a problem any lighting condition.
 Neither Iratus bugs nor humans do, so why would Wraith?
 And, if they did see better in the dark, why would the name Shadow be negative?
 There are said to be nest-mates.
 Does this mean no live births?
 Possible insult to Legacy’s Ember: One of Ember’s outfits was embroidered in copper, in a pattern of whirling atomic particles.
 Yet, the antagonist Queen wears an embroidered dress the protagonist views as an “elaborate and rich” style she “long ago eschewed in favor of practicality.”
 This mocks Ember and the very Wraith culture the protagonist allegedly wants to get back to in Pegasus, and makes no sense given embroidery is cruelty-free and more practical while fur is nasty and is not.

-Cons: Wraith are referred to as objectifying “it” and “things” (same with Goa’uld and Jaffa).
+Wraith are misgendered as objectifying “it” and “things” (same with Goa’uld and Jaffa).
 Wraith handblasters are described as slimy and the hive described as smelling musty and bad.
 A trio of Wraith terrorize two human children.
 Hive light is described as a “sickly glow.”
 More calling Wraith tech “slimy” when it is not.
-Wraith are said to be “more ruthless than humans” which is 100% untrue and hypocritical for how humans needlessly confine, torture, and kill sentient nonhuman animals, including babies.
+Wraith are said to be “more ruthless than humans” which is 100% untrue and hypocritical for how humans needlessly confine, torture, and kill fellow animals, including babies.
 The authors compare Wraith treatment of humans to the way many humans treat nonhuman animals, but humans kill for greed, not need.
-A Wraith calls humans animals, even though Iratus bugs and Wraith are also animals.
+A Wraith calls humans ‘animals,’ even though Iratus bugs and Wraith are also animals, as we all are.
 Claims Wraith will suck the Earth dry as they did in Pegasus.
 Wraith hibernate and have never done this.
 Their worlds are pristine.
 Humans are the ones depleting Earth.
 If anything, to be honest, Wraith prevent humans from sucking worlds dry, as these very characters are doing to these worlds by importing non-native animals to dominate and kill, which is imperialism and colonialism.
-Another part says Wraith lack human imagination—well that just underscored humans think up the cruelty doesn’t it, not Wraith, because we are just so imaginative?
+Another part says Wraith lack human imagination—well that just underscores how humans think up the cruelty, doesn’t it, not Wraith, because we are just so imaginative?
 A Wraith thinks of a human as an “it.”
 Paybacks, I guess?
 Hive flesh is described as Wraith “crud,” “gunk,” and “slimy.”
 Wraith eyes are said to be “odd” but our eyes might be odd to them, in both lesser capabilities and form.
-Wraithy shields were clear on the show, but green here and says green shield color is sickly, but since when are colors of foliage sickly and why are Scotland’s greens OK?
+Wraithy shields were clear on the show, but green here and says green shield color is sickly– since when are colors of foliage sickly and why are Scotland’s greens OK?
 Says hive smells acrid.
 Wraith seem not to be able to control their hands with clumsy claws.
 One part asks if they have tongues?!
 Umm, ever seen Fred’s in Travellers?
 Watch the show much?
 Another part says they have “feculent breath.”
 Wraith say they only live to hunt and sleep.
 No games, no fun like Legacy.
 Daniel compares Wraith in Atlantis to a termite infestation. (!)
 Out of character for Daniel and MAJOR BACKSTEP.
-On top of the insults, Earth-born humans are obsequiously praised, a cheap literary trick used by racists, to make the reader, as a member of such a class, feel good for no effort or merit whatsoever.
+On top of the insults, Earth-born humans are obsequiously praised and the red carpet is rolled out for them to colonize.
+Xenophobia is deplorable.
+WHAT HAPPENED???
+I want the old Legacy back!!!
+This has jumped the shark!

 An anthology of SGA and SG1 stories.
-This being a Wraith-related site, this review will only focus on the stories with Wraith.
+Wraith-related stores:

 SUMMARY OF MOST OF THESE BOOKS: